 Some Medieval European Jewish communities had a custom of playing card games or board games such as chess throughout the night of Christmas Eve, in order to stay vigilant in case of pogroms.
 Board games have thus eventually become associated for many Jewish families with the entire winter holiday season.
 Today, in happier circumstances, this tradition makes for a fun Hanukkah family activity!

 Get ready for board game night with our gorgeous game set made out of deluxe olive wood from the Land of Israel and crafted by Israeli artisans, with carved wood game pieces included for chess, checkers, and backgammon.

 4. Maccabee Hide-and-Seek

-Your kids can build forts and “caves” around the house using sheets, couch cushions, etc. and then play hide-and-seek in them.
+Your kids can build forts and “caves” around the house using sheets, couch cushions, etc. and then play hide-and-seek in them in a tribute to the mighty Maccabees of the Hanukkah story.
 For a twist, everyone can have one “freebie” – if they are playing dreidel when they’re discovered, they get another chance to hide.

 5. Hanukkah-themed Charades

 7. 20 Questions: Famous Jewish People Edition